NickHoward1/Data-Exfiltration-/README.md

 <h2>Findings</h2>

-With the following indicators, we were able to identify the data exfiltration attempts through DNS tunneling: A Large number of DNS requests with no response.
+I identify the data exfiltration attempts through DNS tunneling: A Large number of DNS requests with no response.
 Large length of the DNS query.

 <h2>Indicators of Compromise</h2>